Introduction

 Public Nuisance

-Public nuisance affects the comfort and convenience of a community segment.
-Key aspects include:
+Public nuisance affects the rights of the community or a considerable number of people.
+Key characteristics include:

 -